Julien-R44/tuyau/docs/content/docs/superjson.md

 # SuperJSON

 SuperJSON extends JSON by supporting additional types like `Date`, `RegExp`, `BigInt`, and more.
 This means you can return a `Date` or a `Set` from your API, and when receiving the data in your frontend, it will be automatically converted to the correct type.
+Same for request payloads, if sending a `Date` or `Bigint` from your frontend, your backend will receive the correct type

 Tuyau provides a specific package to work with [SuperJSON](https://github.com/flightcontrolhq/superjson) called `@tuyau/superjson`.
 Before proceeding, ensure that Tuyau is properly installed and configured in your project.
 Then, run the following command **in your backend project**: